-This healthy sweet and sour chicken is so crispy and perfectly sweet and sour, but it’s Whole30, paleo, and refined sugar free!
-This lightened up take on the Chinese classic is totally takeout-worthy yet easy, and the healthy sweet and sour sauce is made with dates and Dole pineapple juice.
+This sweet and sour chicken is so crispy and perfectly sweet and sour, but it’s Whole30, paleo, and refined sugar free!
+It’s a lightened up take on the Chinese classic that’s totally takeout-worthy yet unbelievably easy, right down to the sweet and sour sauce made with dates and pineapple juice.

 When you’re in “screw it” mode at the Chinese buffet, sweet and sour chicken is the siren song of chafing dishes.